easyforger/easyforger/CONTRIBUTING.md

 ### Submitting Pull Requests

 If you want to submit code, simply open a _Pull Request_.
 It will be read and replied to as soon as possible!
+It is also good idea to add a comment on the relevant issue to let us know that you are working on a given issue, to avoid duplicated efforts.

 When submitting a new _Pull Request_, have the following in mind: